icons8/lunacy-docs/docs/autolayout.md

 If you need an element in an auto layout to remain independent from auto layout settings:

 1. Select it in the Layer list or on the frame.
-2. Click <embed type="image/svg+xml" alt="absolute_position" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/9c9LFABEHEidPjprrmkUYA.svg" width="16" /> in the Inspector.
+2. Click <embed type="image/svg+xml" alt="absolute_position" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/9c9LFABEHEidPjprrmkUYA.svg" width="16" /> in the right panel.

 The element now has an absolute position.
 You can move it freely within the auto layout and keep it static regardless of any resizing changes, like in the video below.

 Here, we're adding a logo to an article preview card.
 At first, we just dragged the logo into the frame.
 It became part of the auto layout, perfectly aligned along the existing text layers.
 However, we needed the logo at the top of the card, a bit to the left of the main layout with the texts:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/autolayout_absolute.png" height="auto"><source src="/public/autolayout_absolute.mp4" type="video/mp4"></video>